Everything you need to build a broadcast control room

 Keep in mind that your broadcast control room should meet the highest ergonomic standards, especially if the users will be at their workstations for long periods of time, which in today’s day and age is not that uncommon.
 To keep users comfortable in long shifts, a desk can be height adjustable, mainly to encourage movement throughout the day and help improve concentration.
 But, height adjustability also means that many users can work at the same station throughout the day and have it adapt to their different heights.

 Cable management is also paramount for a state-of-the-art broadcast control room.
 From live feeds, to audio cables and other data cables, all of these should be secured.
-This is not only an aesthetic choice but a crucial step you can take towards high efficiency.
-After all, you don’t want to be cut-off during a high stakes stream or a live interview.
+This is not only an aesthetic choice but a crucial step towards efficiency and to avoid interruptions.
 Proper cable management makes it easer for operators and the production crew as a whole since they don’t have to worry about troubleshooting, upgrading equipment, and carrying out maintenance.
-That is why our consoles integrate this feature into its design.
+That is why Sustema consoles integrate this feature into their design.

-After putting some thought into the console, you can start to focus on the equipment you will be mounting on the desk.
-This includes the monitors and their monitor arms, all the different cables, peripherals, accessorires, like task lights, rackmounts, keypads for height adjustment, power bars, grommets for cables passing thorugh the worksurface, etc. These accessories will of course depend on the type of control room you require.
+After putting some thought into the console, the focus can change to the equipment that will be mounted on the desk.
+This includes the monitors and their monitor arms, all the different cables, peripherals, accessories, like task lights, rackmounts, keypads for height adjustment, power bars, grommets for cables passing through the worksurface, etc.